 Prepare supporting text explaining the overall structure of the Application Schema; and for each diagram explaining the purpose of each diagram and the relationships between the classes.
 In addition, explain any additional subtleties of the classes or their relationships that may not be obvious or should be specially noted.
 This text should not be a listing of classes, attributes, and relationships; but instead should clarify the purpose of the model depicted in the diagram by explaining what domain phenomenon the diagram captures and how the classes and relationships express it.
 For example, from S-122:

 Some protected areas require reports to be filed with authorities when certain events occur such as an animal strike or pollution event.
 Other areas require reporting to specified authorities when entering, leaving, etc. These requirements are modelled by association of a ShipReport class to the Authority class.
 The area in question is modelled by a feature of the requisite type; for example., a MarineProtectedArea or VesselTrafficServiceArea, as described in clause 6.2.1.3 [of S-122].
 Any time requirements or constraints on the filing of the report are described by the noticeTime attribute, with explanations, if any provided in text form in the textContent attribute of ShipReport.
 Required reporting formats, if necessary to be included, are also described in the textContent attribute.
-[Figure ] shows the model elements that are used to carry these conditions, note that not all permitted associations or roles are included, in order to reduce clutter.
+[Figure X] shows the model elements that are used to carry these conditions, note that not all permitted associations or roles are included, in order to reduce clutter.